Approach me, stranger. Nothing in my story— Michael Coy

 So I’ll live by these words,

-Memento mori reminds us the great equalizer, death, awaits us.
+Memento mori reminds us that the great equalizer, death, awaits us.
 Of course, we all die in the end.
 We all also suffer and rejoice in our very own ways through life to reach death.
 So, what do we gain by repeating it in our minds?

 Perhaps this.
 In loving those we care for while remembering they would die one day, we cherish them more.
 We hug them tight and love them with our full presence.
 Beyond death, ours or theirs, what remains are those memories.